Skip to main content

 How do you get an IPI number?

-To get an IPI number, you must register as a member of a CMO that is a member or client of .
+To get an IPI number, you must register as a member of a CMO that is a member or client of The International Confederation of Societies of Authors and Composers..
 Once registered, you will receive an IPI number from your CMO.
-Information about you and your IPI number will be securely held in an international database managed by on behalf of CISAC so other CMOs around the world can also identify you when your musical works are used.
+Information about you and your IPI number will be securely held in an international database managed by The collective management organization for Swiss songwriters, composers, and music publishers. on behalf of CISAC so other CMOs around the world can also identify you when your musical works are used.

 If you’re already a member of a CMO but aren’t sure of your IPI number, you can usually find this in your account information, or you can contact your CMO’s membership service.